Blog

 dBm - Signal Power

-Receive signal power is measured in dBm -- decibels above or below 1 milliwatt (mW).
+Signal power is measured in dBm -- decibels above or below 1 milliwatt (mW).
 A negative dBm is dB's below a milliwatt, a positive dBm is dB's above a milliwatt, 0 dBm = 1 mW.
-Receivable signals are typically -65 dBm to -5 dBm.
+Receivable signals are typically -65 to -5 dBm.

 dBm = 10 log 10 (mW)